jmg19/angular-react-net-core-basic-startup/README.md

 6) Open a new query and run "INSERT INTO [dbo].[Configurations] ([Name], [Value]) VALUES (N'tokenEncriptKey', N'[SOME_ENCRIPTION_KEY]')"
 7) Select BaseStartupProject.API as startup project
 8) Run BaseStartupProject.API

+If you want to run the Angular APP:
-9) open "AngularApp" folder
+1) open "angular-app" folder
-10) make sure you have Node.js and Angular Cli installed in your machine
+2) make sure you have Node.js and Angular Cli installed in your machine
-11) run "npm i"
+3) run "npm i"
-12) run "ng serve"
+4) run "ng serve"
-13) Open in a browser the Angular App in "localhost:4200"
+5) Open in a browser the Angular App in "localhost:4200"

-14) If all this don't work just insult me =D
+If you want to run the React APP:
+1) open "react-app" folder
+2) make sure you have Node.js
+3) run "npm i"
+4) react-scripts start
+5) Open in a browser the React App in "localhost:3000"

 I hope you like this project and that it will be useful to start your next dream project.
-If you don't like it just insult me =D

-Peace and love to all.